 How Do We Implement This?

-- List the steps required to complete a task.
+- Listing the steps required to complete a task.
 And if you’re going to ask someone to do something in your content, show them exactly how to do it.

-Taking the time to do this right will take time.
-However, one single actionable piece of content is probably more valuable to your readers (and therefore, your business) than ten pieces that only scratch the surface of any given topic.
+Getting this right takes time.
+However, one single actionable piece of content may be more valuable to your readers (and therefore, your business) than ten pieces that only scratch the surface of any given topic.
+While how-to content is commonplace, actionable follow-through can still be a key differentiator.

 Fourth Standard of Performance: Relevancy